alteryx/compose/docs/source/index.rst

 Introduction
 ============

-Creating labels from raw data for a machine learning problem may be difficult and time consuming.
+Creating labels from raw data for a machine learning problem is difficult and time consuming.
 This is where `ComposeML` helps by making it easier to quickly generate complex labels from raw data.

 What is ComposeML?
 ------------------